 Kingdom of Dignity

-Long before I was finally able to spot my first Alpine Ibex, I was actually dreaming of photographing them.
-In the end, I took my first ibex picture back in 2014 and since then I guess I spent about 60 days up there with these magnificent mammals.
+Long before I was finally able to spot my first alpine ibex, I was actually dreaming of photographing them.
+In the end, I took my first ibex picture back in 2014 and since then I guess I spent about 80 to 100 days up there with these magnificent mammals.
 Until today I only captured them in the areas of the High Tauern National Park in Austria.
 Since especially the elderly males are rather relaxed animals and since they live in a pretty impressive environment, which are very inviting facts for short lens images, this project is also the origin of Habitats and since the ibexes can make very appealing silhouettes it's also the origin of Silhouettes of Grace.
-So, if you've already seen the galleries of Habitats and Silhouettes of Grace, you'll recognize a few images.
+So, if you've already seen the galleries of Habitats and Silhouettes of Grace, you'll recognize quite a few images.

 I certainly had some of my most enriching wildlife moments and animal encounters up in these mountains among those peaceful creatures.
 The gallery of Kingdom of Dignity also contains a bigger amount of images, so take your time to have a look.